uchange/ulangel/README.md

 * `ulangel.utils.callbacks.TrainEvalCallback`: setting if the model is in the training mode or in the validation mode.
 During the training mode, update the progressing and the number of iteration.

-* `ulangel.utils.callbacks.OnlyTextCudaCallback`: put the model and the variables on cuda.
+* `ulangel.utils.callbacks.OnlyTextCudaCallback`: putting the model and the variables on cuda.

 * `ulangel.utils.callbacks.TextPlusCudaCallback`: is the textplus version to put the model and the variables on cuda.

-* `ulangel.utils.callbacks.Recorder`: record the loss value and the learning rate of every batch, plot the variation of these two values if the methode (recorder.plot_lr() / recorder.plot_loss() / recorder.plot()) is called.
+* `ulangel.utils.callbacks.Recorder`: recording the loss value and the learning rate of every batch, plot the variation of these two values if the methode (recorder.plot_lr() / recorder.plot_loss() / recorder.plot()) is called.

-* `ulangel.utils.callbacks.LR_Find`: giving the minimum and the maximum of learning rate and the maximum number of iteration, change linearlly the learning rate (from the minimum value to he maximum value) at every batch.
+* `ulangel.utils.callbacks.LR_Find`: giving the minimum and the maximum of learning rate and the maximum number of iteration, change linearlly the learning rate (from the minimum value to the maximum value) at every batch.
 Combine with the Recorder, we can see the evaluation of loss so that we can find an appropriate learning rate for the training.
 Warning: if there is LR_Find in the callback list, the model is running to go through all learning rates, but not to train the model.

-* `ulangel.utils.callbacks.RNNTrainer`: record the prediction result, raw_output (without applying dropouts) and output (after applying dropouts) after every prediction.
+* `ulangel.utils.callbacks.RNNTrainer`: recording the prediction result, raw_output (without applying dropouts) and output (after applying dropouts) after every prediction.
 If needed, it can also add AR or/and TAR regularization to the loss to avoid overfitting.

-* `ulangel.utils.callbacks.ParamScheduler`: allow to schedule any hyperparameter during the training, such as learning rate, momentum, weight decay, etc. It takes the hyperparameter's name and its schedule function sched_func.
+* `ulangel.utils.callbacks.ParamScheduler`: allowing to schedule any hyperparameter during the training, such as learning rate, momentum, weight decay, etc. It takes the hyperparameter's name and its schedule function sched_func.
 Here we use a combined schedule function combine_scheds, combing two different parts of a cosine function, to have a learning rate low at the beginning and at the end, high in the middle.
 ```python
   from ulangel.utils.callbacks import combine_scheds, ParamScheduler, sched_cos
   lr = 1e-3